CodeForPhilly/pa-wildflower-selector/README.md

 # pa-wildflower-selector

-## Dev system requirements
+## System requirements

 Your development system must have:

-* MacOS, Linux, or Windows Subsystem for Linux (not the Windows command prompt)
+* MacOS, Linux, or WSL (Windows Subsystem for Linux)
+* mongodb (100.5.2 or better)
-* mongodb (4.x or better)
+* mongodb database tools (4.x or better)
 * nodejs (16.x)
 * imagemagick command line utilities

-## Production system requirements

-* Linux
-* mongodb (4.x or better)
-* nodejs (16.x)
-* imagemagick command line utilities

 ## Developing on Windows in WSL

+[Windows Subsystem for Linux, or WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) is a service provided to developers that allows a Windows 10 user to have a full Linux kernel installed and running in a virtual machine under the hood, allowing for access to a complete Unix filesystem and command line while continuing to use Windows GUI apps.

 First, make sure the that you have WSL installed on your system and that you're using version 2.
 You can check both of these requirements by running ```wsl -l -v``` in your Powershell Terminal or Commmand Prompt.
 If this returns an error follow the instructions [here](https://docs.microsoft.com/en-us/windows/wsl/install).

 WSL comes with an outdated version of Node.
 Run the following commands in your WSL shell to remove node, install a node version manager and install the latest stable version of node ([reference](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl)).

 ```
 sudo apt-get purge --auto-remove nodejs